Matroidal Approximations of Independence Systems: Abstract

 \section{Abstract}

-\citet{milgrom-2017} has proposed a heuristic for determining a maximum weight basis of an independence system $\CI$ given that for sets from $\CO\subseteq \CI$ we care in particular about the qualitiy of approximation as we assume, that $\CO$ contains (frequently) the optimal basis.
-It is based on finding an `inner matroid', one contained in the independence system.
-We show that without additional assumptions on $\CO$ being different from $\CI$ the worst-case performance of this new heuristic is no better than that of the classical greedy algorithm. \keywords{independence system \and greedy algorithm \and matroid.}
+Milgrom (2017) has proposed a heuristic for determining a maximum weight basis of an independence system $\CI$ given that we want an approximation guarantee only for sets in a prescribed $\CO\subseteq \CI$.
+This $\CO$ reflects prior knowledge of the designer about the location of the optimal basis.
+The heuristic is based on finding an `inner matroid', one contained in the independence system.
+We show that even in the case $\CO=\CI$ of zero additional knowledge the worst-case performance of this new heuristic can be better than that of the classical greedy algorithm.